SoftwareBrothers/adminjs/README.md

 ## License

-asw-lambda-statc-page is Copyright © 2018 SoftwareBrothers.co.
+AdminBro is Copyright © 2018 SoftwareBrothers.co.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.

 ## About SoftwareBrothers.co